korikhin/gol/README.md

 ## Patterns

-To start, you can draw classic patterns such as the Glider or the Acorn, or randomly populate the grid with live cells.
+To start, you can draw classic patterns such as the Glider or the Acorn, or randomly populate the grid with cells.

 ```
  ░░ ░░ ░░ ░░ ░░    ░░ ░░ ░░ ░░ ░░ ░░ ░░ ░░ ░░